emmalu00/ordering-number-lists/README.md

 Windows system:

-`./a.exe <inputFileName.txt>`
+`./a.exe <filename.txt>`

 Linux/Unix/Mac system:

-`./a.out <inputFileName.txt>`
+`./a.out <filename.txt>`

-where _inputFileName.txt_ is the input text file.
+where _filename.txt_ is the input text file.
 If the user does not enter a filename as a command line argument, the program will produce an error message and exit.

 The file **_list.txt_** is provided as an example test file for running this program.
 All input files should be formatted exactly as **_list.txt_**.